My Writing Routine

 But still, there is a method to my madness and I suppose you could call it my writing routine in the loosest sense.

 I have been writing since I was a child and I wrote full-blown stories – terrible ones – from the age of about seven.
 It wasn’t until I was 13 that I actually sat and wrote a complete novel.

 I had just got my first laptop, without internet but I didn’t need internet.
-I wrote a Romeo & Juliet re-telling set during the Second World War and, as you can expect from any teenage-angst written love story, it was dreadful but fun to write.
+I wrote a Romeo & Juliet re-telling set during the Second World War and, as you can expect from teenage-angst, I wrote a love story.
+It was dreadful but fun to write.

 My second book was much more meaningful to me.
 It was a speculative fiction about my Great-Grandfather and his brothers during their time in the First World War.
 I was 16 at this point and fascinated with history and genealogy.

 My third book I wrote at 18, whilst at university.
-It started as a short story I submitted for my end of year assignment and my tutor had told me to develop it into something more.
+It started as a short story I submitted for my end-of-year assignment and my tutor told me to develop it into something more.
 That story was My Mr Keats, and it very nearly became something.
 And who knows, maybe one day it will.